valu-digital/wp-graphql-offset-pagination/docs/tutorial.md

 ```sql
 WHEN DATE( FROM_UNIXTIME( $join_name.meta_value ) ) = DATE( NOW() )
 ```

+This works because the `DATE` type in SQL does not contain the time part and casting to it just drops it so if it equals to current date it's today!

 I'll leave that implementation as an exercise to you.